QuSpin/QuSpin/README.md

     ```
   where **eigsh_args are optional arguements which are passed into the eigenvalue solvers.
 For more information checkout the scipy docs for [eigsh](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.sparse.linalg.eigsh.html)

+* Schrodinger dynamics:

+  The hamiltonian class has 2 private functions which can be passed into Scipy's ode solvers in order to numerically solve the Schrodinger equation in both real and imaginary time:
+    1. __SO(t,v) which proforms: -iH(t)|v>
+    2. __ISO(t,v) which proforms: -H(t)|v>

+  The interface with complex_ode is as easy as:

+    ```python
+    solver = complex_ode(H._hamiltonian__SO)
+    ```

+  From here all one has to do is use the solver object as specified in the scipy [documentation](http://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.integrate.complex_ode.html#scipy.integrate.complex_ode).
+Note that if the hamiltonian is not complex and you are using __ISO, the equations are real valued and so it is more effeicent to use ode instead of complex_ode.